shashank3009/vit_resnet_finetuning/README.md

 To create TFRecords, I modified the script (convert_images_to_tfr.py) to suit for image classification based on the official TensorFlow script: [create_coco_tf_record.py](https://github.com/tensorflow/models/blob/master/official/vision/data/create_coco_tf_record.py).

-We need to create a JSON file which has metadata about each image which is required to create tfrecords.
-I have shared an example file, and the command below to create tfrecords.
+We need to create a JSON file which has metadata about each image.
+This is required to create tfrecords.
+I have shared an example [ipython notebook](./data_prepare/data_prepare.ipynb) to create metadata JSON file, and the command below to create tfrecords for reference.

 #### Example Command
 ```bash